 Anticipation is vital—don’t risk giving yourself a big headache later down your freelancing journey.
 Let's explore the key points you’ll have to address before starting your freelancing business in 2022.

 A personal brand is a must-have since it allows you to build your freelancing business, differentiate from the rest and consequently increase your income.

-Don't forget about social media: LinkedIn, Facebook, Twitter, Instagram are incredibly useful!
-Start posting updates on your latest projects and useful information related to your freelancing services, in order to reach your target audience.
+Don't forget about social media: LinkedIn, Facebook, Twitter, and Instagram are incredibly useful!
+Start posting updates on your latest projects and useful information related to your freelancing services, to reach your target audience.